Germany: In Thuringia, Merz repeats CDU won't ally with AfD – DW – 08/21/2024

 Germany: In Thuringia, Merz repeats CDU won't ally with AfDAugust 21, 2024

-Ten days before elections in the eastern German states of Saxony and Thuringia, where the far-right Alternative for Germany (AfD) is predicted to secure a strong share of the votes, CDU leader visited Thuringia to help campaign.
+Ten days before elections in the eastern German states of Saxony and Thuringia, where the far-right Alternative for Germany (AfD) is predicted to secure a strong share of the votes, the CDU's national leader visited Thuringia to help campaign.

 Friedrich Merz reiterated that his center-right party would keep its pledge never to ally with or govern with the support of the AfD.